KeltonMVP/rules/docs/leaders/leader-rules.en.md

 Violation of the above rule will be sanctioned (<span style="color:red;">sanction: Verbal Warning</span> first offense, <span style="color:red;">Leader Warn</span> for subsequent offenses).

+!!! danger "Important"
+		The reason "PM complaint" is not considered a valid reason.

 ### Sanctioning Members

 <span style="color:var(--pink);">5.2.1</span> All sanctions that a Leader can apply are found in the general regulations as well as the internal regulations of the faction.